-The Chicago Academic Achievement Program (CAAP) provides early exposure to scholarly and social life at the University of Chicago to a group of academically talented incoming first-year students, many of whom are the first in their family to go to college or from low-income backgrounds.
+The Chicago Academic Achievement Program (CAAP) is a year-long program provides early exposure to scholarly and social life at the University of Chicago to a group of academically talented incoming first-year students, many of whom are the first in their family to go to college or from lower-income backgrounds.

 Through an intensive six-week online program the summer before their first year, CAAP students engage in Core-level coursework, develop social networks, connect with campus resources, and remotely explore the city of Chicago.

-During the first year, students continue their personal development through resource workshops, social events, and individual advising with College staff.
+During the first year, students continue their personal development and leverage their strengths through resource workshops, social events, and individual advising with College staff.

 CAAP Summer Academy

 Tuesday, July 6 through Friday, August 13, 2021

 Over the course of the summer, scholars get a “head start” by becoming acquainted with the expectations of classes, meeting their peers, and learning about the campus, local neighborhoods, and the city of Chicago at large.

 CAAP Scholars will receive instruction in the following areas: math, lab science, humanities, and writing.
 All courses will have scheduled "real-time" (synchronous) classes in addition to videos and coursework that can be completed on a student's own time (asynchronous).
 All books and course materials will be provided by the program.